Bedtime Stories (album): Commercial performance

-Bedtime Stories was kept from the top position of the Billboard 200 by Snoop Doggy Dogg's (left) Murder Was the Case, and II by Boyz II Men (right).

 In the United States, Bedtime Stories debuted at number three on the Billboard 200 on November 12, 1994, with first week sales of 145,000 copies.
-Snoop Doggy Dogg's Murder Was the Case soundtrack, and Boyz II Men's II kept it from the first spot.
+Snoop Doggy Dogg's Murder Was the Case soundtrack, and Boyz II Men's II kept it from number one.
 Despite a weaker debut than Erotica, which opened at number two with sales of 167,000 copies, its chart longevity made Bedtime Stories outsell it.
 According to Billboard, by April 1995, following Madonna's appearance on the American Music Awards, sales of Bedtime Stories increased by 19%.
-With total of 48 weeks on the Billboard 200, and over one million copies sold, Bedtime Stories came in at number 28 on Billboards year-end chart for 1995.
+With a total of 48 weeks on the Billboard 200, and over one million copies sold, Bedtime Stories came in at number 28 on Billboards year-end chart for 1995.
 In November 2005, the album was certified triple platinum by the Recording Industry Association of America (RIAA) for shipments of more than three million units within the country.
 According to Nielsen SoundScan, Bedtime Stories has sold 2,336,000 copies as of December 2016.
 This figure does not include sales from music clubs such as BMG Music Clubs where it sold 195,000 copies.
-In Canada, Bedtime Stories debuted and peaked on the fourth spot of the RPM Albums Chart on November 7, 1994, and was eventually certified two times platinum by Music Canada (MC) for shipments of 200,000 copies.
+In Canada, Bedtime Stories debuted and peaked at number four of the RPM Albums Chart on November 7, 1994, and was eventually certified two times platinum by Music Canada (MC) for shipments of 200,000 copies.